Louth Derby: Derby history

 At the end of the 1993/94 season, Drogheda were relegated to the First Division, meaning the derby was put on hold until 1995/96, when they came back up again as runners up and beat reigning champions Dundalk twice; a 3-2 on 20 October 1995, and a 2-1 on 14 April 1996, as well as drawing 2-2 at Oriel Park on 21 January 1996.
 Despite this, they were relegated again, but were promoted straight after the 1996/97 season to beat Dundalk home and away on 23 January and 16 April 1998.
 Drogheda finished last and went down for a third time, but won the 1998/99 First Division.
-This time, Dundalk had been relegated, and the derby wasn’t played again until 2000/01, when Drogheda found themselves back in the First Division, this time accompanied by their Louth rivals, who beat them 4 times and were promoted as champions.
-The Drogs were back in the Premier Division a year later, and that is where they stayed for the next 14 years, but Dundalk slumped back down, meaning the Louth Derby was not played as a league fixture until Dundalk were promoted at the end of 2008.
+This time, Dundalk had been relegated, and the derby wasn’t played again until 2000/01, when Drogheda found themselves back in the First Division, this time accompanied by their Louth rivals, who beat them four times and were promoted as champions.
+The Drogs were back in the Premier Division a year later, and that is where they stayed for the next fourteen years, but Dundalk slumped back down, meaning the Louth Derby was not played as a league fixture until Dundalk were promoted at the end of 2008.

-In 1997, the annual pre season friendly between the clubs was revived in honour of Dundalk stalwart Jim Malone, who passed away in 1996.
+In 1997, the annual pre season friendly between the clubs was revived in honour of Dundalk stalwart Jim Malone, who died in 1996.
 On 5 October that year, Drogheda won the inaugural match, beating Dundalk 4-2 on penalties after a 2-2 draw at Oriel Park.
-Dundalk got their first Malone Cup victory 3 years later, on 5 July 2000, with a 3-0 away win.
+Dundalk got their first Malone Cup victory three years later, on 5 July 2000, with a 3-0 away win.

 Drogheda stumbled upon Dundalk a number of times throughout the 2000s in domestic cups.
 On 30 July 2004, they defeated them 3-2 in an FAI Cup round 2 replay, when a late Dundalk flurry of goals from Simon Kelly and Steven Napier wasn’t enough to cancel out a brace from John Lester and a goal from Declan “Fabio” O’Brien.
 A year later, they won 2-0 in round 3 at Oriel Park, Mark Leech and Damian Lynch scoring for the Drogs, who went on to beat Cork City 2-0 in the final and lift the FAI Cup for the first time, the first of 4 trophies during Drogheda’s “golden era”.